lucdew/crypto-calc/readme.md

 > Cryptographic Calculator

 Crypto-calc is a crypto "swiss army knife" like app that enables to perform some cryptographic operations on small amount of data
-It is developed in javascript and offers 2 flavours:
-* A desktop app based on [atom/electron](https://github.com/atom/electron).
-It should run on Windows,Mac,Linux but has only been tested on Windows
-* A web app.
-It should run fine on Chrome/Firefox/Safari (the Internet Explorer has some issues even on IE 11 ).
+It is developed as web application and should run fine on Chrome/Firefox/Safari (the Internet Explorer has some issues even on IE 11 ).
 Note that all cryptographic operations run locally (no Ajax)

+There's also an experimental desktop app based on [atom/electron](https://github.com/atom/electron) for Windows/Mac OS X As of Dec 2015, it is no longer maintained.

-It is still in development and should not be used for production.
+Project is still in development and should not be used for production.
-To see a live demo go to [cryptocalc.dewavrin.info](http://cryptocalc.dewavrin.info).
-Again do not use for production especially since it is delivered on http and content can be easily altered with mitm.
+To see a live demo go to [cryptocalc.dewavrin.info](https://cryptocalc.dewavrin.info).F

 ## Features